-The Basa Magogo Alternative Ignition Technique project is a unique project that seeks to change coal-lighting behaviour.
+The Basa Magogo Alternative Ignition Technique initiative is a unique carbon offsetting project that seeks to change coal-lighting behaviour.
 This is done through an integrated programme whereby trained locals show households the Basa Magogo way to light a coal fire.
 The result is a fire that uses less fuel and burns cleaner, thereby reducing carbon emissions and negative health impacts.

 Basa Magogo means ‘Light it up!
 Grandmother’ in Zulu.
 The technique was named after Granny Nebelungu Mashinini, a community member from eMbalenhle near Secunda, who perfected the method when the Nova Institute introduced and tested the technique in communities in 2004.

 Conventionally, coal fires are started by first lighting firewood at the bottom of the stove or brazier and then adding coal on top.
 The Basa Magogo alternative takes the opposite approach – the coal is placed at the bottom and firewood is added on top and then lit.
 The technique results in a more effective top-down ignition process that’s quicker, healthier, cleaner and cheaper.

 In order to teach the new technique and create shifts in mindset and behaviour, a comprehensive programme of small group demonstrations, surveys, monitoring and maintenance has been mastered and takes place throughout the year.